josephborromeo/WiCAN/Software/Tests/README.md

 # Tests
+All Tests should be run from the top level `WiCAN` directory

 ### Purpose
 The purpose of this directory is to create a location where tests can be stored and executed from.